What to do if you suspect your honey bee colony has been poisoned by pesticides

 Step 1: Take photos and videos of the hives, as well as dead or dying bees.
 Don't manipulate the hive or take any other action until an inspector has been able to visit and collect information.
 You will need the samples to be officially collected.

-Step 2: Call Michigan Department of Agriculture and Rural Development (MDARD) 1-800-292-3939.
+Step 2: Contact Michigan Department of Agriculture and Rural Development (MDARD).
+They can be reached by phone at 1-800-292-3939, email at MDA-Info@Michigan.gov, or through the MDARD Online Contact Form.
 Pesticide complaints are handled by the Pesticide and Plant Management Division.

 Explain that you suspect pesticide misuse, and tell them "I would like to register a pesticide complaint".
 It is important to be specific.
 For example, let them know that you have a bee kill from pesticides or that your neighbor sprayed and it drifted into your yard.
 Your information will be passed to someone in the Pesticide and Plant pest management division.
 They should return your call within 24 hours.
 They will ask more questions of you, fill out a report and give you a case number.
 The specialist will gather information about your complaint: Your name, address and contact information, the name address and contact information of the person or company you believe is responsible for the pesticide use, and a brief description of the complaint (what occurred, what did you observe, and any information you have already learned from conversations you had with the applicator, if any).
 A Request for investigation will be assigned to an inspector in the regional of the state where the incident occurred.